Kuldeep-Dilliwar/android-full-hardware-access-without-root/README.md

 termux-usb -r -E -e ./run_scanner.sh /dev/bus/usb/001/002
 ```
 download the cloud ubuntu image around 550MB, `(alpine didn't work for some cases where proprietary drivers compiled for glibc and alpine use musl)`
+also If you wanna save time you can forge this img in github actions with the libs/software/drivers you want it will save your time in termux you just boot via qemu and start using your hardware.
 ```
 wget https://cloud-images.ubuntu.com/releases/noble/release/ubuntu-24.04-server-cloudimg-arm64.img
 ```